amirsamgoharpey/PipeDrop/README.md

 ## Results

-The solver calculates the velocity distribution over the pipe cross-section and uses it to determine the corresponding flow rate, pressure gradient, and shape factor.
+The solver calculates the velocity distribution over the pipe cross-section and uses it to determine the corresponding flow rate and shape factor.

 The main outputs are:

 * **Velocity field** — saved as a PNG image
 * $Q$ — volumetric flow rate in computational units
-* $\frac{dp}{dz}$ — pressure gradient in computational units
 * $C$ — dimensionless shape factor

 ### Example Result